Who we are

 How we prepare material for publication

-The Editorial Executive Committee meets face to face eight times a year to commission, review and approve all material for publication.
-It considers suggestions for articles from the Advisory Editorial Panel, NPS MedicineWise, readers, and a wide range of stakeholders, then invites authors with particular expertise to write articles for Australian Prescriber.
+The Editorial Executive Committee meets face to face six times a year to commission, review and approve all material for publication.
+It considers suggestions for articles from the Advisory Editorial Panel, readers, and a wide range of stakeholders, then invites authors with particular expertise to write articles for Australian Prescriber.
 When commissioning an author, the Editorial Executive Committee selects someone who not only has a detailed knowledge of a topic, but can also write a balanced review.
 Unsolicited articles are not accepted.

 All commissioned articles undergo a rigorous editorial process, including external peer review, before being accepted for publication.
 The referee's identity remains unknown to the author during the review process, while the referee will be told the author's name.
 Referee reports are considered when the Editorial Executive Committee discusses the papers for the first time.
 After scrutiny by the Committee, articles are returned to the authors for comment, and approved for publication at a subsequent Committee meeting.